emiltj/NLP_exam_2021/README.md

 For more exhaustive information on the data, see ```NLP_Exam_Synopsis.pdf``` and the original papers.

+The raw data for the analysis has originally been retrieved from the links below:

 ### Dataset 1
 The analysis utilized the [Fake News dataset](https://www-uvic-ca.ez.statsbiblioteket.dk:12048/ecs/ece/isot/datasets/fake-news/index.php) from University of Victoria's research laboratory _Information security and object technology_ (ISOT).
 Access can be gained through an affiliaty university, or through [Kaggle](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) which also holds the dataset.
 The data had been acquired and first used by [Ahmed et al., (2017a); Ahmed et al., (2017b)](https://scholar.google.dk/scholar?hl=da&as_sdt=0%2C5&q=ahmed+et+al+fake+news+2017&btnG=)